busilas/OOP/Unit11/driverless-car-system/README.md

 python main.py
 ```

-## Interact with the system:

-Follow the prompts to log in, sign up, and interact with the car system.
+Interact with the system by following the prompts to log in, sign up, and navigate the

-Set destinations, start and stop journeys, and observe the vehicle's behavior.
+car.
+Set destinations, initiate and halt journeys, and observe the vehicle's behavior.

 ## Project Structure

-The project is organized into several modules, each responsible for different aspects of the system.
-Below is a detailed description of each module:
+The project is organized into several modules, each responsible for different aspects
+of the system:

-**1.	sensors.py** this module contains classes that simulate various sensors used in the driverless car, including Lidar, Camera, and GPS.
+**1.	sensors.py** module simulates various sensors used in the driverless car, including Lidar,
+Camera, and GPS.

-**Lidar** simulates a Lidar sensor by generating random distance data to represent a 360-degree scan.
+**Lidar** generates random distance data to represent a 360-degree scan.

 Attributes:
-- **sensorType:** Type of the sensor, set to "Lidar".
+- **sensorType:** set to "Lidar".

 Methods:
-- **readSensorData():** Returns a dictionary with sensor data, including 360 random distances.
+- **readSensorData():** returns a dictionary with 360 random distances.

 **Camera** simulates an RGB camera.

 Attributes:

-- **cameraType:** Type of the camera, set to "RGB".
+- **cameraType:** set to "RGB".

 Methods:

-- **captureImage():** Returns a dictionary with the camera type and a placeholder for the captured image.
+- **captureImage():** returns a dictionary with the camera type and a placeholder for the captured image.

 **GPS** simulates a GPS sensor.